We believe we can build the best products when our engineers, designers and customers work together as one unified team.

-We believe that best products are built when our engineers, designers and customers work together as one unified team.
-During the introductory meeting, we will walk you through our engagement process to learn how we can best help you.
-Through this process, we will learn about your project, objectives, and target users and will identify all the critical considerations to develop the solution you have in mind.
+We will walk you through our engagement process during the introductory meeting to learn how we can best help you.
+We will learn about your project, objectives, and target users through this process and will identify all the critical considerations to develop the solution you have in mind.

-We will do our research and gather as much information as we can about your target market, end users and competitors.
-We will thoroughly analyze the project requirements and will propose and discuss your architectural options, UI/UX design process, development roadmap and cost estimates.
+We will do our research and gather information about your target market, end users and competitors.
+We will thoroughly analyze the project requirements to discuss your architectural options, UI/UX design process, development roadmap and cost estimates.

 Product and Architectural Design

-Not every project is about UI design and a simple front-end back-end architecture!
-In this phase, we again go back to our white boards and based on your feedback, internally evaluate all technical and non-technical aspects of the project including usability, scalability, security, reliability, performance and time and budget constraints.
+In this phase, we again go back to our whiteboards based on your feedback.
+We internally evaluate all technical and non-technical aspects of the project, including usability, scalability, security, reliability, performance, and budget constraints.

 We will then, present you with a final overall architectural design which includes the choice of frameworks, tools, platforms, infrastructure, software components, storage, interfaces, communication protocols and many other aspects of building a rock-solid software solution.

-At last, we will discuss and prioritize what features to include, what functionalities are essential in the MVP and what to keep in mind for future improvements of the solution.
+We will prioritize what features to include, what functionalities are essential in the Minimum Viable Product (MVP) and what to keep in mind for future improvements of the solution.

 Roadmap & Final Proposal

-At this point, we usually have enough information to present you with a detailed proposal that would detail deliverables, scope, backlog, sprints, milestones, customer and developer expectations, time and budget estimation, communication and change of scope protocols.
+We will present you with a detailed proposal that would list deliverables, scope, backlog, sprints, milestones, customer and developer expectations, time and budget estimation, communication and change of scope protocols.

 We start with UI/UX design – and feedback – iteration(s).
 We will provide you with wireframes and then move on to start UI designs and usability testing.